 - Technician – As a technician, your role will generally be troubleshooting network problems, much like the problems on the certification exam.
 You will also likely be responsible for installing network equipment.
 The technician position is the most obvious fit for a Network+ certification holder, and it leaves a lot of opportunity for advancement.

 - Administrator – Although some further training may be needed to become an administrator, there are organizations that will look at previous work experience and certifications that you have, including Network+, to consider you for the position.
 As an administrator, your role would involve managing network issues, troubleshooting problems, reducing any network downtime, and other network operations.

 - Security Specialist – In the IT industry, cybersecurity is the field that is growing the fastest.
 Networking is the most crucial aspect of IT security positions, so it is typically required that candidates seeking employment in this area have a Network+ certification.

 - Teaching and Training – Of course, anytime you receive a certification, it almost always means that you are qualified to teach others in the field or on your team.
 You now have the knowledge and skills to seek a position as a teacher or trainer for the Network+ students of the future.

-- Other Paths – Beside the above, which are the most common, there are other tracks that utilize Network+ certified professionals.
-Some of those positions include: network forensics specialist, network systems development specialist, systems analyst, networking equipment purchasing or sales specialist, and network analyst.
+- Other Paths – Besides the above, which are the most common, there are other tracks that utilize Network+ certified professionals.
+Some of those positions include network forensics specialist, network systems development specialist, systems analyst, networking equipment purchasing or sales specialist, and network analyst.

-The important thing to remember is that while the Network+ certification may be among the first certifications you sought to complete, because it provides you with the fundamentals in networking technologies, it is an extremely valuable one that will help you as you start or continue your IT career.
+The important thing to remember is that the extremely valuable Network+ certification provides you with the fundamentals in networking concepts as you start or continue your IT career.

-Complete this entire course to earn a CompTIA Network+ Certificate of Completion
+Complete this entire course to earn a CompTIA Network+ (N10-008) Certificate of Completion